andrewcooke/choochoo/docs/data-model.md

   1. So that the entire hierarchy is removed.
 See `test_inheritance.py` for justification.

-  2. So that automatic delteion of Intervals can be triggered.
+  2. So that automatic deletion of Intervals can be triggered.

 Together these allow us to calculate derived statistics only when needed (ie when an Interval is missing).